What is an Interview?

 This is essentially the most dreaded word among the job aspirants.
 And rightly so.
 After all, an interview is a holistic evaluation of one’s profile.
 The interview questions, for most people, can prove to be extremely challenging.
 However, with the right preparation and awareness, there’s nothing about an interview that you need to dread about.

 Here we list down 51 most frequently asked interview questions.
 Being familiar with these questions and having a basic idea about the answers to them at the back of your mind will surely get you through any kind of interview.

 1. Introduce yourself/ Tell me something about yourself

 Well, this is one of those interview questions which are there in almost all the interviews.
-In fact, this where they always start from!
+This where they always start!
 And as you know, well begun is half done.
 So prepare a very good answer to this question beforehand.
 Take this opportunity to highlight your strengths, positive character traits, and set the tone for the interview.